pablodenadai/angular2-seed-project/README.md

 $ gulp build serve
 ```

-Note: the `serve` task won't automaticaly launch the browser for you.
+Note: the `serve` task won't automatically launch the browser for you.
 To view the app please open a new tab and go to `http://localhost:8080/`.

 ## Usage